By Nancy Armitage

 Huntington Christmas Plateware

-So what plate ware did the Huntingtons at Christmas time.
-Maybe elegant Spode Coalport or Royal Crown Derby or these gorgeous Italian Capodimonte plates.
-Maybe fine porcelain in red & gold plates, or gold & white, or green & gold?
-Maybe for this Hobby Club Fancy Dinner they use Armorial Plates like below?
+So what Christmas plates & plateware did the Huntingtons use at Christmas time??
+Did they have red & gold plates?
+Or green and gold plates??
+Mrs. Arabella Huntington had many fine china sets that were gold & white.
+Maybe elegant Spode, Coalport, or Royal Crown Derby or these gorgeous Italian Capodimonte plates (below).
+They look very elegant & regal with the armorial crest in the middle.
+Maybe Mrs. Huntington’s fine porcelain was in red & gold plates, or gold & white, or green & gold?
+Maybe for this Hobby Club Fancy Dinner, they might have used these Armorial Plates like below?

 Huntington Christmas Tea or Open House (at the Huntington Mansion)

-Passed Hors d’oeuves: Cheese or Crab Puffs, Caviar Canapes, Roquefort Puff, Dutch Cheese Twists with cayenne pepper “Sables”, Roquefort Puffs, Shrimp with Cocktail Sauce
+Passed Hors d’oeuves: Cheese or Crab Puffs, Caviar Canapes, Roquefort Puffs, Dutch Cheese Twists with cayenne pepper or “Sables” (savory cocktail cookie or biscuit), Roquefort Puffs, Iced Cold Jumbo Shrimp with Cocktail Sauce

-French Charcuterie Trays: Gouda and Edam Dutch Cheese, Brie Cheese, Camembert, Gorgonzola, Roquefort, Pont l’Levesque, Nuts and Dried Apricots, Queen Olives & Relish, Dill Pickles, Pate de Foie Gras in Aspic, Roquefort and cheese ball with toasted almonds
+Open House French Charcuterie Trays: Dutch Gouda & Edam Dutch Cheese, French Brie Cheese & Camembert cheese, Gorgonzola, French Roquefort & Pont l’Levesque from Normandy, with Roasted Nuts & Dried Apricots, Queen Olives & Relish, Dill Pickles, Pate de Foie Gras in Aspic, Roquefort & Cheese ball with toasted almonds

-Hot Dishes: Lobster Newburg or Lobster Thermidor, Jambalaya or Gumbo, Potato au Gratin, Chicken Croquettes,
+Hot Dishes: Lobster Newburg or Lobster Thermidor, Southern Jambalaya or New Orleans Gumbo, Potato au Gratin, Chicken Croquettes,

-Salad: Chicken Salad, Waldorf Salad, Lobster Salad, Crabmeat salad,
+Salad: Chicken Salad with walnuts or almonds, Waldorf Salad, Lobster Salad, California Crabmeat Salad,

 Tea Sandwiches: Roast Beef, Deviled Egg, Lobster or Crab, Salmon with Dill, Chicken Salad, Pimento & cayenne, Cucumber sliced in vinegar with cream cheese, McClaren’s Canadian cheese (Roquefort & Sharp Cheddar), Bread & Butter sandwiches